facebookincubator/velox/velox/docs/functions/spark/map.rst

 .. spark:function:: map_from_entries(array(struct(K,V))) -> map(K,V)

     Returns a map created from the given array of entries.
-Keys are not allowed to be null or to contain nulls.
+Exceptions will be thrown if key is null or contains null.
     If null entry exists in the array, return null for this whole array.::

         SELECT map_from_entries(array(struct(1, 'a'), struct(2, 'null'))); -- {1 -> 'a', 2 -> 'null'}